 Rice Cakes Are Good Luck Charm For Exams In South Korea

 Education is really important for South Koreans.
 So, if you’re still a student and you’re afraid of failing your exams, eating rice cakes is believed to bring good luck.
 Well, there’s no harm in trying.
 It’s also a nice thing to do since it’s not ideal for taking exams with an empty stomach and rice cake is a perfect food for that.

 Korean Bbq and fried chicken is best enjoyed with Soju, an alcoholic beverage from South Korea.
 Soju has been popular in different parts of the world until now.
-You can see how Koreans are very fond of Soju because you can literally see them in different K-dramas.
+You can see how Koreans are very fond of Soju because you can literally see them in many K-dramas.

 Have you heard that Hyun-Bin and Son Ye-jin from the hit K-drama series Crash Landing On You are getting married?
-Marriage is an important part of every South Korean's life.
+Marriage is an important part of every South Korean’s life.
 There are lots of cultures and traditions behind Korean marriage, and there are two types of traditional marriages.
-The first is known as 'yonae,' or love marriage, and the second is known as 'chungmae,' or arranged marriage.
-If locals refuse to marry, they will be referred to as a "Big Baby" in Korean slang.
+The first is known as ‘yeonae,’ or love marriage, and the second is known as ‘jungmae,’ or arranged marriage.
+If locals refuse to marry, they will be referred to as a “Big Baby” in Korean slang.

 Did you remember the scene in Reply 1988 where Bo-ra and Sun-woo ended up seeing each other on a blind date set by their colleagues?
 Well, blind dating is normal in South Korea.
 Going on a blind date to find a partner is okay but don’t expect too much from the first date.
 If the first thing worked, then you can work on the next one.